dotscha/dfliconv2/README.md

 ### Plans

+ * TODO: set 38 coloum mode when xshift is not 0 in every line.
  * add separate options for pre-dithering and post-dithering.
 The idea is that a pre-dithered image is used to optimize colors and post-dithering is used to create the actual output.
  * option to define what is "close" color.
  * user defined graphic modes with some examples (eg. some c64 modes)